 The horizon dip is not important that much in the relation between the horizontal lunar eclipse and the appearance of the twilight wedge since the primary determinant is the ecliptic latitude of the Moon itself.
 However, if our observation place is located in the highlands, the whole phenomenon is much better visible because we can experience longer false sunrise/sunset.
-The image and animation above describes clearly what happens, when total lunar eclipse occurs at positive ecliptic latitude in the northern hemisphere.
-Despite atmospheric refraction the Moon would be visible above horizon roughly at sunrise or sunset.
-In this particular case its position corresponds to the lower part of the Belt of Venus, which fades towards a grey-bluish appearance because of the atmospheric shading.
+The image and animation above describe clearly what happens when a total lunar eclipse occurs at positive ecliptic latitude in the northern hemisphere.
+Despite atmospheric refraction, the Moon would be visible above the horizon roughly at sunrise or sunset.
+In this particular case, its position corresponds to the lower part of the Belt of Venus, which fades towards a grey-bluish appearance because of the atmospheric shading.
 For sake of simplification, we can assume, that the selenelion lunar eclipse takes place within the antitwilight arch at the moment of sunrise/sunset.
 Despite a positive ecliptic latitude of the Moon, this situation is no longer applicable when considering the Sun shining from below the astronomical horizon, which usually occurs at mountain summits, etc. Because the position of both the shadow of Earth and the Belt of Venus is firmly reliant on the position of the Sun against the horizon, we should expect to see the selenelion lunar eclipse mostly inside of the twilight wedge despite the visibility of the Sun.
 It does happen just on highly elevated grounds unlike the lowlands, where Sun won’t be visible yet.
 In order to understand what it looks like, I prepared 2 images below.
-The first one shows the selenelion lunar eclipse on April 4th, 2015 captured from Joshua Tree National Park, where the Mooon despite its relatively high ecliptic latitude is still visible inside the Earth’s shadow
+The first one shows the selenelion lunar eclipse on April 4th, 2015 captured from Joshua Tree National Park, where the Moon despite its relatively high ecliptic latitude is still visible inside the Earth’s shadow

 The other image comes from Hawaii, where the eclipsed Moon was observed also with the rising Sun, but the image was taken when Sun crossed the astronomical azimuth.
 In turn, the selenelion lunar eclipse is visible inside the Belt of Venus.
-The twilight wedge is almost gone, we can see just bluish rim produced by the shadow of the Earth’s atmosphere.
+The twilight wedge is almost gone, we can see just a bluish rim produced by the shadow of the Earth’s atmosphere.

 Let’s consider the key factor, mentioned earlier, which is the ecliptic latitude of the eclipsed Moon.
 When it’s positive for the given hemisphere (+ for northern and – for southern accordingly), then the selenelion will be visible within the Belt of Venus (or just the shadow of the atmosphere) at the moment of true sunrise/sunset despite the altitude.
 When it’s negative (- for northern and + for southern accordingly), the horizontal lunar eclipse will be visible inside of the Earth’s shadow at the moment of true sunrise.
-It also means, that the altitude of the observation will be crucial here, because it will determine the visibility of the Moon or not.
+It also means that the altitude of the observation will be crucial here because it will determine the visibility of the Moon or not.
 Refraction in fact will help here, but not that much if the Moon will pass the southernmost part of the shadow.

 Translating the pattern above (Pic.
 15) to the situation below, we can clearly see the difference.
-The images were captured in similar time before moonset.
+The images were captured at a similar time before the moonset.
 The left one clearly shows the selenelion lunar eclipse occurring within the Belt of Venus fading toward the shadow of Earth’s atmosphere.
 The right one displays a similar position of the Moon but inside of the Earth’s shadow (dark bluish background).

 3. SELENELION VERSUS PARTIAL OR PENUMBRAL LUNAR ECLIPSE

-Selenelion lunar eclipse can be observed only when total lunar eclipse takes place.
+Selenelion lunar eclipse can be observed only when a total lunar eclipse takes place.
 The essence of the selenelion is an ideal alignment between Sun, Earth, and Moon, where the angular distance between the Sun and eclipsed Moon is roughly 180º.
 It never happens, as it was found earlier.
 We need to apply some approximations here, which also have been discussed before.
 Only Earth’s umbra points out a rough or approximate antisolar direction.
 It doesn’t apply to the penumbra, which encircles the umbra at an angular distance of at least 45′ from the antisolar point.
 The answer is simply tough.
 A partial lunar eclipse means, that some part of the lunar disk remains outside of the umbra.
-Even if the eclipse magnitude is close to 1, the Moon is still about 16′ out of geometrical antisolar point.
-Therefore partial lunar eclipse has no the moment of selenelion, because the Moon never reaches the proper antisolar point.
+Even if the eclipse magnitude is close to 1, the Moon is still about 16′ out of the geometrical antisolar point.
+Therefore partial lunar eclipse has no moment of selenelion because the Moon never reaches the proper antisolar point.